Nuclear modification factor within a dynamical approach to the complex entropic index: Theoretical Development

 Let us first consider only the drift term of the PPE.
 The behaviour of the drift coefficient, $A(p)$, as it relates to the parton's momentum in the fluid frame, is crucial for accurately describing the high transverse momentum sector of $R_{AA}$.
 While a detailed calculation of $A(p)$ is complex~\cite{Megas2023}, a phenomenological approach is sufficient for this study.
 The momentum dependence can be modelled by considering that the running coupling, which quantifies the strength of the partons' interaction with the medium, follows a $q$-exponential function with $q=1.16$~\cite{Deppman2020}.
 Therefore, the momentum-dependent drift coefficient is given by:

-where $T_D$ is associated with the energy scale of the dynamical effects.
+where $T_D$ is associated with the energy scale of the dynamical effects (Fig.~\ref{fig:transformedmomenta}).

 The diffusion effects, governed by the stochastic term in the PPE, were also evaluated (see Supplementary Material for additional information).
 However, the analysis shows that the diffusion effects in the nuclear modification factor are negligible.
+It is important to underline, at this point, that the initial momentum of the partons considered here is almost perpendicular to the collision axis.
+The dynamical effects alter the transverse momentum of the partons, as measured in the laboratory frame.
+Among these effects, the drag effect is the most relevant for the nuclear modification factor.